Postamentovich/map-with-zones/README.md

 ### <a name="integration">Integration in project</a>

-The main component in folder `src/map-with-zones`;
+The main component in folder `src/map-with-zones` you need to copy this folder to your project, and install the required dependencies;
+`npm i axios localforage lodash mapbox-gl @turf/turf`

 Example of usage: <br> To use you need a mapbox token (https://docs.mapbox.com/help/how-mapbox-works/access-tokens/)